 Buildings 40 years

 Furniture and Equipment 5-18 years

 Information and Communication 4 years

 Leased Assets 3-5 years

 Library Resources 8 years

-Leased assets are depreciated over the life of the lease.
+Leased assets held under a Finance Lease Term of Lease

 I) Intangible Assets

 Software costs

 Computer software acquired by the School are capitalised on the basis of the costs incurred to acquire and bring to use the specific software.
 Costs associated with subsequent maintenance or licensing of software are recognised as an expense in the Statement of Comprehensive Revenue and Expense when incurred.